 - Collections for people: user services, teaching, outreach, marketing, exhibitions

 - Resources for collections: staffing and skills, space and buildings, advocacy, performance measurement and impact; fundraising.

 Many of the examples, case studies and documentation in the book are freely available online.
 Mindful of the dreaded link rot, which will make the links in the book obsolete before the text ceases to be relevant, I set up this site to maintain links as they migrate to new addresses.
-I’ll also add interesting new stories and information to help users keep up to date with the latest developments in the fast-changing world of Special Collections.
-I hope this will make the experience of using the book more valuable.
-This site is also the home for all my new blog posts on special collections and archives.
+I will also add new stories and information where I can, to make the experience of using the book more valuable.